April 29, 2025

 The great thing about TikTok is you can play around with different font and color combinations until you land on something that works.
 Fitness creator James Smith, for example, uses white text with a black border that stands out on any background:

-4. Edit for grammar and spelling
+4. Check grammar and spelling in captions

 A typo or grammatical error can distract TikTok users from watching your video.
 Double-check your captions before posting—like ensuring you're using "your" and "you're" correctly.
 A mistake can be a glaring distraction and take attention away from your video (not to mention get you annoying comments).

-5. Use hashtags and mentions
+5. Add strategic hashtags and mentions

 Hashtags and mentions have the potential to make your video discoverable.
 They increase the odds of your TikTok videos appearing in the search results for related hashtags.
 And, if you're tagging another TikTok account that has a large audience, there's a chance your content will be reposted (or stitched)—helping you reach their audience, too.